justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Rogue: Thievery**
 >
 > Waive the downtime fee.
-You may change the skills you have Expertise in.
-You must be proficient in a skill to use Expertise with it.
+You may change the skills you have Expertise in to any other skill you are proficient with.

 {: .downtime}
 > **Wizard: Research**
 >
-> Learn a scroll's spell or create a first-level spell scroll from your list of known spells.
+> Either add a scroll's spell to your spellbook, or create a first-level spell scroll from a spell in your spellbook.
 You do not need to pay a gold cost for either activity.

 ---